maxime-pico/karma/README.md

 To learn more about Karma Panda please contact one of the contributors.

+If you wish to see the current production state of this project, please head to [`beta.karma-panda.org`](https://beta.karma-panda.org/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.